sunfounder/3in1-kit/docs/source/iot_project/iot_blink.rst

     .. image:: img/sp220609_112825.png

 #.
-Datastreams allow the widgets on Blynk and the code on the R3 board to recognize each other.
+Datastreams allow the widgets on Blynk and the code on your board to recognize each other.
 To experience the complete configuration process, remove all Datastreams from the Datastreams page.

     .. image:: img/sp220609_114723.png